projectcalico/calico/master/security/namespace-policy.md

 ### Big picture

-Use {{site.prodname}} network policy rules to reference pods in other namespaces.
+Use {{site.prodname}} network policies to reference pods in other namespaces.

 ### Value

 Kubernetes namespaces let you group/separate resources to meet a variety of use-cases.
 For example you can use namespaces to separate development, production, and QA environments, or to allow different teams to use the same cluster.
-Using namespace selectors in {{site.prodname}} policy rules allows you to allow or deny traffic to/from pods belonging to specific namespaces.
+Using namespace selectors in {{site.prodname}} network policies allows you to allow or deny traffic to/from pods belonging to specific namespaces.

 ### Features